Assault Laws in Washington State

 - assaults another in a courtroom or jury room or judge’s chamber or any waiting area or corridor immediately adjacent to a courtroom or jury room or judge’s chamber during a time when the courtroom or jury room or judge’s chamber is being used for judicial purposes during court proceedings, and there was signage prominently displayed at any public entrance to a courtroom, notifying the public about the possible penalties for the offense.

 Assault in the 3rd degree is a class C felony meaning it carries a maximum penalty of 5 years in prison and a $10,000 fine.
-A conviction for assault in the 3rd degree that does not involved assaulting a peace officer with a stun gun can result in a prison sentence ranging from 1 to 60 months.
+A conviction for assault in the 3rd degree that does not involve assaulting a peace officer with a stun gun can result in a prison sentence ranging from 1 to 60 months.
 A conviction for assault in the 3rd degree of a peace officer with a stun gun can result in a prison sentence ranging from 3 to 60 months.

 No Time to Waste!
 Call us today for a 100% Free Consultation (206) 866-6739 or complete our quick online form here.